 Sustainability and Corporate Social Responsibility are as similar as a bun is to a burger.
 They belong together, yet are they not the same.

-Corporate Social Responsibility (CSR) and sustainability both focus on an organisation’s efforts to contribute positively to society, combatting environmental impacts and both can help an support brand building.
+Corporate Social Responsibility (CSR) and sustainability both focus on an organisation’s efforts to contribute positively to environmental and social impacts.

 So what’s the difference between CSR and sustainability?
 Let’s explore the differences in this article.